WojciechMatuszewski/testing-serverless-architectures/README.md

   - That is because the **unit tests do not give you a lot of return on investment in serverless architectures**.

     - Of course, having the unit tests for the service edge cases and domain logic is a must, but other than that, it should be integration tests all the way down (with a few e2e tests here and there).

+- **For authentication, use the _admin_ version of the Cognito SDK**.

+  - It allows you to create and confirm users.
+Very handy when writing tests.